sohrab-salehi/emil/README.md

 In this project, a simple table component is implemented with the ability to sort, filter, and change page size and number.
 Also, all the table parameters are bound to the page URL so the client can load the required information directly by entering the right URL.

+### REST API
+I used the [Random User API](https://randomuser.me/api/) to provide some sample data to work with that.
+You can visit its documentation.

 ### Linter & code formatter
 `Eslint` and `Prettier` was used with **Airbnb** config.